-Another option for a DIY will is Self-Counsel Press, a publisher of do-it-yourself guides on legal topics, including some guides on preparing a will in Canada.
+Another option for a DIY will is Self-Counsel Press, a publisher of do-it-yourself guides on legal topics, including some guides on preparing a will.

 Notaries can prepare simple wills.
 Getting advice from a lawyer is particularly important when there are features such as a blended family, a charitable gift, property outside of British Columbia, a family business, a desire or need to hold property in trust for someone (such as a minor), or a wish to leave certain people out of your will.

 Getting professional help to prepare a basic will isn’t as expensive as you might think.
 Ask an estates lawyer or notary how much it will cost.
 You should be able to get some free estimates.
 Feel free to shop around.

 Step 5.
 Sign the will

 For a will to be valid, it must be signed on the last page by the will-maker.
 You can’t use an electronic will or electronic signature.
 You must also date the will when you sign it.